alex-snezhko/hopper/docs/2-routing.md

 <
 Method not allowed for this URL
 ```
 Hopper uses regular expression matching to match routes, so all path strings given to route mappers like `Hopper.get` will actually be used like regular expressions in matching (with some minor preprocessing done on them before being used for matching).
 So something like `Hopper.get("/iLoveRegex(es)?", ...)` will match for both `GET /iLoveRegex` and `GET /iLoveRegexes`.
-Trailing forward-slashes in path strings (like `/best-resource/`) are also inconsequential, and will not affect route matching.
+A single leading and/or trailing forward-slash in a path string is also inconsequential (e.g. `Hopper.get("/best-resource/", ...)` and `Hopper.get("best-resource", ...)` will match the same requests).

 ## Path Parameters
 We can define special portions of our path as if they were "parameters" to our request handlers, which will be filled out by the URL of the request.
-For example:
+For example, consider an example defining a dynamic path parameter:
 ```
 Hopper.serve([
   Hopper.get("/say-hello/<name>", req => {